droppedbars/html_import/README.txt

 * Pages with titles that look like tags (uses < and >) may not appear in the 2015 theme menu.
 It works in the 2014 theme menu.
 * The incorrect category may get attached to the imported page if there are multiple categories with the same name.
 * index.xml must be at the root of the zip file, and not in a sub-directory for an uploaded XML zip import.
+* Uploading a Flare website that using a local path must reference the root directory of the Flare website, it cannot point to the Toc.js otherwise the webpage locations stored in Toc.js cannot be found by the importer.